alexispurslane/VOORM/README.md

 All of these features are made possible by PicoLisp: for VOORM to be lightweight, we had few choices, and almost none of them had the ability to do the other points as well as picolisp did.
 For VOORM to be extensable, as much and more then Emacs, its exention language must be the same as it's implementation language.
-Without being written in a interprited, dynamic, flexable language like PicoLisp, this would be impossible!
+Without being written in a interpreted, dynamic, flexible language like PicoLisp, this would be impossible!
 For VOORM to be hotloading, the logic is much the same, but even more so!
-With PicoLisp's dynamic scoping, formal equivilancy of code and data, and extreme dynamism, powerful hotloading capabilities are within our reach.
+With PicoLisp's dynamic scoping, formal equivalency of code and data, and extreme dynamism, powerful hotloading capabilities are within our reach.